Esplash-dev/Nc1/README.md

 ## What is NC1?

-NC1 is bult on React Os.
-React Os is an Open Source effort to develop a quality operating system that is compatible with applications and drivers written for the Microsoft® Windows™ NT family of operating systems (NT4, 2000, XP, 2003, Vista, 7).

-The ReactOS project, although currently focused on Windows Server 2003 compatibility, is always keeping an eye toward compatibility with Windows Vista and future Windows NT releases.

-The code of ReactOS is licensed under [GNU GPL 2.0](https://github.com/reactos/reactos/blob/master/COPYING).

-### Product quality warning

-**This is currently an Alpha quality operating system.** This means that ReactOS And NC 1 is under heavy development and you have to be ready to encounter some problems.
-Different things may not work well and it can corrupt the data present on your hard disk.
-It is HIGHLY recommended to test ReactOS on a virtual machine or on a computer with no sensitive or critical data!
+NC 1 is my personal take on a lightweight, open-source operating system inspired by the classic Windows NT family (XP/Server 2003 era) but with modern touches.

+- Nostalgic XP-style setup, logon, and shutdown dialogs
+- Custom dark-mode desktop shell (translucent sidebar panels, centered NC logo, gradient background)
+- Aiming for better compatibility with Windows 10-era apps (NT 10.0 reporting + API progress)
+- Built as a fork of [ReactOS](https://reactos.org) — huge thanks to their amazing work!

+**Warning:** NC 1 is **alpha quality** software.
+Use it only in a virtual machine (VirtualBox/VMware) and never on a machine with important data.
+Things may crash, data may be lost — you have been warned!

 ## Building